jbcodeforce/shift_left_utils/docs/pipeline_mgr.md

 The modules to support the management of pipeline is `pipeline_mgr.py` and `deployment_mgr.py`.

 * Testing a Flink deployment see [test - ]

+For deployment the approach is to build a graph from the table developer want to deploy.
+The graph includes the parents and then the children.
+The graph is built reading static information about the relationship between statement, and then go over each statement and assess if for this table the dml is running.
+For a parent it does nothing